NB Application for this course for September 2023 entry is now closed.

 If you are passionate about religious, moral and philosophical studies especially with a social justice, sustainability and health and wellbeing agenda, then there has never been a more important time to learn the necessary skills, knowledge and understanding to enable you to transform young lives and contribute to both community and global wellbeing.
 As a graduate of our unique course, you will help to prepare young people to face the challenges of 21st century citizenship.

-- Historic and current expertise: Study at a university with a 145-year history of teaching for social justice.
+• Historic and current expertise, with a focus on social justice: Study at a university with a 145-year history of teaching with a particular focus on advancing social justice.

-- Range of learning experiences: As well as offering you the opportunity to learn how to teach Religious, Moral and Philosophical Studies in a classroom context you will engage creatively with the role of outdoor learning in the school curriculum, gaining experience in our special campus Outdoor Learning space.
+• Range of learning experiences: As well as offering you the opportunity to learn how to teach Religious, Moral and Philosophical Studies in a classroom context. we will enable you to engage creatively with the role of outdoor learning in the school curriculum, gaining experience in our special campus Outdoor Learning Hub.

 PGDE Secondary (Religious, Moral and Philosophical Studies): More information and what you will achieve